Savvas-S/New_CodingChallenge/README.md

 Refactor the given code.

 ## Part 2 - Fleet API
-Your goal is to create a stateful microservice that manages shipping containers, as a RESTful API.
+Your goal is to create a stateful service that manages shipping containers, as a RESTful API.

 ### Requirements
 1. As a user I want the ability create containers and load them to my fleet of Ships and Trucks